A practical guide to the Gorgias average response time and zero touch tickets report

 Moving from metrics to improvements

-The Gorgias average response time and zero touch tickets report is a useful tool.
-It gives you a couple of key numbers to start checking the pulse of your support operation.
-But the data is just the beginning.
+The Gorgias average response time and zero touch tickets report is a powerful tool.
+It gives you the key numbers you need to check the pulse of your support operation and is part of why Gorgias is a market-leading platform.

-Ready to see what real, risk-free automation feels like?
+Ready to see how specialized automation can enhance your setup?
 Try eesel AI with your Gorgias helpdesk and get a forecast of your potential automation rate in minutes.

 Frequently asked questions

 The report helps you spot coaching opportunities by highlighting agents with higher response times, suggesting a need for training or workload rebalancing.
-It also signals if your automation strategy needs refining if zero-touch tickets are low, prompting a review of your Gorgias Rules.
+It also signals if your automation strategy can be further optimized if zero-touch tickets are low, prompting a review of your Gorgias Rules.

 Average Response Time in the report measures the average time between every message exchange in a ticket, not just the first reply.
 Zero-Touch Tickets count how many tickets are resolved and closed entirely by automation without any human agent involvement.

 Absolutely.
-External AI can integrate all your knowledge sources beyond Gorgias, enabling the AI to answer a broader range of questions.
-Tools with simulation capabilities allow you to predict the impact of changes on zero-touch rates and response times before going live, offering a proactive approach.
+Specialized AI can integrate additional knowledge sources beyond Gorgias, enabling the system to answer a broader range of questions.
+Tools with simulation capabilities allow you to predict the impact of changes on zero-touch rates and response times before going live, adding a proactive layer to your strategy.

-Modern AI tools offer a simulation mode that allows you to test your AI setup against thousands of past tickets in a safe environment.
-This provides a data-backed forecast of your new zero-touch rate and potential average response time improvements, removing guesswork.
+Some modern AI tools offer a simulation mode that allows you to test your setup against past tickets in a safe environment.
+This provides a data-backed forecast of your new zero-touch rate and potential average response time improvements, helping you optimize your Gorgias setup with confidence.

 Share this post